debjani-bhowmick/DRLND-continous-learning/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-#### Distributed Training

-For this project, we have provided with two separate versions of the Unity environment:

-* The first version contains a single agent.
-* The second version contains 20 identical agents, each with its own copy of the environment.

 ## Environment <a name="Environment"></a>